ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

-Similarly, the Relying Party also needs to trust the Relying Party Owner for providing its Appraisal Policy for Attestation Results, and in some scenarios the Relying Party might even require that the Relying Party Owner attest to it before the Relying Party will accept an updated policy.
+Similarly, the Relying Party also needs to trust the Relying Party Owner for providing its Appraisal Policy for Attestation Results, and in some scenarios the Relying Party might even require that the Relying Party Owner go through a remote attestation procedure with it before the Relying Party will accept an updated policy.
 This can be done similarly to how a Relying Party could establish trust in a Verifier as discussed above.